IBM/kar/docs/kar-deployments.md

 ## Deployment

-Deploy Redis, Kafka, and ZooKeeper using docker-compose by running:
+Deploy Redis, Kafka, and ZooKeeper using docker compose by running:
 ```shell
 ./scripts/docker-composer-start.sh
 ```